Return to the BUILD

 NOTE: These LEDs are meant to light the flux bands on the roof.
 However, many builders discovered that Eaglemoss sent them incorrect yellow LEDs in this stage instead of the correct blue LEDs.
-I hooked mine up to a 4.5V source (three AAA batteries with an inline 470 Ohm resistor) to double-check the color and I got the correct blue ones.
+I hooked mine up to a 4.5V source (three AAA batteries with an inline 470 Ohm resistor) to double-check the color and I did receive the correct blue ones.
 If yours are yellow, you may receive replacement blue LEDs in Issue 90.

 Use two pieces of adhesive Sticker to temporarily secure the LEDs to the roof of the car, as shown:

 Inside the car, move all of these wires backwards to make room for the Roof Interior Panel:

-Carefully fit the Roof Interior Panel assembly into the car (avoiding the rear view mirror, if installed) while making sure all of the wires are clear and facing the back of the car:
+Carefully test fit the Roof Interior Panel assembly into the car (avoiding the rear view mirror, if installed) while making sure all of the wires are clear and facing the back of the car:

 After I test fit this panel, I removed the orange/green Wire + 2 LEDs from the roof because I am installing the The EL Light Mod from Model Modz, I only showed the previous steps for those builders not going that route.
-These LEDs are no longer needed with the EL mod:
+These LEDs are not needed when using the EL mod:

 If the test fit is successful, flip up both Sun Visors up to gain access to the screw holes underneath and secure the Roof Interior Panel to the body with six (6) NM screws, as shown.